mariushelf/notes_to_self/README.md

 Some things I have tested, other things I have just picked up and noted here.

+# Docker

+## Security: Docker overwrites ufw firewall rules

+Docker overwrites [UFW](https://help.ubuntu.com/community/UFW) firewall rules, meaning that every port you expose from Docker containers is reachable on the intranet, irrespectively of your UFW setup.

+To [prevent](https://www.techrepublic.com/article/how-to-fix-the-docker-and-ufw-security-flaw/) this you can add `DOCKER_OPTS="--iptables=false"` to `/etc/default/docker` and restart Docker (`sudo systemctl restart docker`).

 # numpy

 * assignment to sliced arrays: